Skip to content

 Before we dive into the Excel part, let’s quickly review the essential components of a decision tree.
 Every decision tree starts with a decision node, represented by a square.
 This is where you face a choice.
 From the decision node, branches extend, representing the possible options you can choose.
 These branches lead to either another decision node (if further decisions are needed) or to a chance node, represented by a circle.
 Chance nodes indicate uncertain events or outcomes that might occur based on probabilities.
 Each branch emanating from a chance node represents a possible outcome, along with its associated probability.
 Finally, at the end of each branch, you’ll find an end node, which represents the final outcome or payoff of following that particular path.
 This payoff can be a monetary value, a success/failure indicator, or any other relevant metric.
 Understanding these core elements is crucial for effectively mapping your decision-making process within Excel.
 Were essentially building a visual model, a scenario planning tool that leverages the power of visual aids for greater clarity.
 Learning the basics will make the actual Excel implementation much smoother.

-See also Inventory Management Excel
+See also Excel Function Rate

 Images References :